ompsure

 blueprint runs

-Counted from the session records the system writes about itself (2026-03-25 → 2026-06-12) — the same archive every review on this page is mined from.
+Counted by a census script over the session records the system writes about itself (2026-03-25 → 2026-08-15) — every definition and caveat ships inside the data.
+Hours and commits cover the 42% of sessions carrying per-session stats, so both are floors.
+The same archive every review on this page is mined from.

 claude — end of session · 2026-06-10